Tomobobo710/MCP-Codebase-Browser/readme.md

 * "Restore 'my_project_backup'"

 ## Safety Features
-* 1MB file size limit to prevent loading extremely large files
+* 1MB file size limit to prevent loading large files
 * Through abstraction of the actual filepath, Claude should be restricted to the codebase path
 * Backups cannot be deleted by Claude